PUNCH · Cartoon Art Prints

-Hilarious range of greeting cards including all-time favourites from thwarted Daleks to disobedient dogs.
+All-time favourites from thwarted Daleks to disobedient dogs.
 Find these Punch classics at John Lewis, Waitrose, W H Smith & other good card retailers.
+Buy here.

 The biggest collection of cartoons ever published from the greatest ever humour magazine.
 Packed with 2,000 jokes and beautiful artwork by the finest cartoonists and illustrators of the past two centuries.
 Superbly produced in over 600 pages.

 Arranged chronologically from 1841 to the end of the 20th century and grouped from the Victorians, the World Wars and beyond.

 PUNCH is the code - use it at http://bit.ly/BestofPunch to get £10 off the book & Free Postage - for a Limited Time.

 Special features - The Great Exhibition of 1851, New Technology, Early Motoring, Big Cuts, Holidays, Caricatures, Space Race, Mind Doctors and Lemmings.

 a New Yorker cartoon might tickle you, but a good Punch could draw blood The Times

 fascinating insight into the changing face of British humour...as a social history of Britain from the 1840's to the 1990's, a cherishable present The Daily Mail

 handsome edition reveals what made the middle classes tick Daily Telegraph